Stargate Origins: Production

 Stargate Origins series of 10 episodes was announced by MGM at ComiCon July 2017 in conjunction with the new streaming service, Stargate Command, that the series' broadcast home.
 The series would feature the Catherine Langford character and would be produced by MGM's Digital Group and New Form, who would also handle development and production.
 Filming was planned to start in August 2017.
 By August 2018, MGM's Digital Group had formed United Artists Digital Studios to produce shows such as Stargate Origins.

 Episodes

-The first three episodes were released on Stargate Command streaming service on February 15, 2018, while the last three debut on March 8, 2018.
+The first three episodes were released on Stargate Command streaming service on February 15, 2018, while the last three debuted on March 8, 2018.

 In March 2018, a "Feature Cut" of the series was announced, which would compile all episodes into a feature-length film.
-This feature-length film is titled Stargate Origins: Catherine.
+This feature-length film was titled Stargate Origins: Catherine (2018).